 Berkshire Hills Bancorp's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.74.
 A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Berkshire Hills Bancorp's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

 |Operating margin TTM||28.35%|

 |Gross profit TTM||$307.2 million|

 TTM: trailing 12 months

-There are currently 1.3 million Berkshire Hills Bancorp shares held short by investors – that's known as Berkshire Hills Bancorp's "short interest".
-This figure is 10.4% down from 1.4 million last month.
+There are currently 1.7 million Berkshire Hills Bancorp shares held short by investors – that's known as Berkshire Hills Bancorp's "short interest".
+This figure is 12.7% up from 1.5 million last month.